-Catch The Wave: The Dual Enrollment Program for high school juniors and seniors covered by the MOU - Catch The Wave, provides the opportunity for junior and senior high school students to take River Valley Community College (RVCC) courses at the following locations: RVCC's main campus, the Academic Center in Keene or our co-location at Granite State College in downtown Claremont.
+Catch The Wave: The Dual Enrollment Program for high school juniors and seniors covered by the MOU - Catch The Wave, provides the opportunity for junior and senior high school students to take River Valley Community College (RVCC) courses at the following locations: RVCC's main campus and the Academic Centers in Keene and Lebanon.
 Students earn college credits that also meet high school graduation requirements.
 Seniors in high school may also apply for conditional early admissions to a program of choice at River Valley.